 About Janet Mazenier

 This website serves as a living portfolio rather than a shopfront, although works are available for purchase.
-To enquire about a piece, please email Janet at janet.mazenier@gmail.com or use the contact form.
+To enquire about a piece, please email me at janet.mazenier@gmail.com or use the contact form.
 Works that are no longer available are tagged ‘NLA’.

-Janet’s works are held in private and public collections, including tertiary institutions, across Aotearoa New Zealand and internationally.
+My works are held in private and public collections, including tertiary institutions, across Aotearoa New Zealand and internationally.

 For exhibition and residency details visit the Bio.